shah jahan mosque thatta

 • Help was sought from the Sufi saint Makhdum Nooh

-• Records suggest the mihrab was rebuilt later
+• Records suggest the mihrab was rebuilt at a later stage

-• This likely happened about a century after construction
+• This reconstruction likely took place about a century after the mosque was built

 Architecture of the Shah Jahan Mosque Thatta